csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 write_indices
 category
 update_interval
+create_service_document
+categories
 ```

-Any provider needs a valid name and domain.
-The other
-options are optional.
+Where valid `name` and `domain` settings are required.

 If you want an entry to be listed instead of mirrored
 in a `aggregator.category == "aggregator"` instance,
 set `category` to `lister` in the entry.
 Otherwise it is recommended to not set `category` for entries.

+The remaining _keys_ per entry in the _table_ `providers`
+are optional and will take precedence instead
+of the directly given _keys_ in the TOML file and the internal defaults.

 If a provider's `domain` starts with `https://` it is considered a publisher.
-These publishers are added to the `csaf_publishers` list, written
+These publishers are added to the `csaf_publishers` list, which is written
-to the resulting `aggregator.json`.
+to the `aggregator.json`.
-Each publisher must announce an `update_interval` there.
-This can be configured for each entry, by the config option with the same name.
-If not given it is taken from the configured default
-Otherwise, the internal default "on best effort" is used.

-If a provider's `create_service_document` option is set to true,
-a `service.json` will be written listing its ROLIE feed documents.
-If it is not set or set to false, then no `service.json` will be written.

 To offer an easy way of assorting CSAF documents by criteria like
 document category, languages or values of the branch category within
-the product tree, ROLIE category values can be configured.
+the product tree, ROLIE category values can be configured in `categories`.
 This can either
 be done using an array of strings taken literally or, by prepending `"expr:"`.
 The latter is evaluated as JSONPath and the result will be added into the
 categories document.
 For a more detailed explanation and examples,
 [refer to the provider config](csaf_provider.md#provider-options).

 #### Example config file
 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=../docs/examples/aggregator.toml) -->